Deepanshu902/Quick_Bytes/README.md

 * Ensure that your `.env` file is properly configured with secure values.
 * Securely manage your API keys and secrets.
 * Thoroughly test your API endpoints.
+* When using Docker, make sure your MongoDB connection string is accessible from within the container.
+* The `.env` file is excluded from the Docker image for security reasons - it must be provided at runtime via the `--env-file` option.